What causes muscle weakness? 41 possible conditions

-- botulism (a rare and serious illness caused by the bacterium Clostridium botulinum)
+- botulism, a rare and serious illness caused by Clostridium botulinum bacteria

 - prolonged bed rest or immobilization

-Your doctor will also check your reflexes, sensation, and muscle tone.
-If further investigation is needed, the doctor may order tests including:
+Your doctor may also check your reflexes, sensation, and muscle tone.
+If needed, they may order one or more tests, such as:

-- electromyography (tests nerve activity in the muscles)
+- electromyography to test the nerve activity in your muscles

-Once the cause of your muscle weakness is determined, your doctor can decide on proper treatment.
-The treatment will depend on the underlying problem and the severity of the symptoms.
+Once they’ve determined the cause of your muscle weakness, your doctor will recommend appropriate treatment.
+Your plan will depend on the underlying cause of your muscle weakness, as well as the severity of your symptoms.
 In some cases, physical therapy may be helpful.
-In others, medication may be the best option for relief.
+Your doctor may also recommend medication, surgery, or other treatments.

-In some cases, muscle weakness can be a sign of something very serious like a stroke.
-If you experience any of the following symptoms, call 911 immediately.
+In some cases, muscle weakness can be a sign of something very serious, such as a stroke.
+If you experience any of the following symptoms, call 911 immediately:

-- Any chest muscle weakness resulting in difficulties breathing.
+- chest muscle weakness resulting in difficulties breathing

 - NINDS hypotonia information page.
 (2014, October 14).
 Retrieved from http://www.ninds.nih.gov/disorders/hypotonia/hypotonia.htm